Freddy-Rios/startup/README.md

 - Modify the README.md to describe your application
 - Modify index.html to contain a proper title and description metadata.
 - deleting tests and services to make app simplier is good idea can be implemted later

+simon react
+- router is easy to make applicaton go to different places.
+- orginization is key to the files
+- import bootstrapp through npm
+- imports make ract app run